About This Blog

 14th September 1321 the Death of Dante Alighieri

-Today we celebrate one of the world’s most beloved poets, Dante Alighieri, who died six hundred and ninety-one years ago.
-Despite the passage of nearly seven centuries, and the seismic political and religious shifts that have occurred since the medieval … Continue reading
+Today we celebrate one of the world’s most beloved poets, Dante Alighieri, who died on this day in 1321.
+Despite the passage of nearly seven centuries, and the seismic political and religious shifts that have occurred since the medieval struggles … Continue reading

 15th September 1973 the Death of Victor Jara